ichthyosaurus/sailfish-patch/MANPAGE.md

 `-C, --check-config FILE`
   Validate config file FILE

+`-i, --import CONFIG TARBALL`
+  Setup a new working directory for the given patch

 `-b, --build`
   Build RPM and tarball

+`-u, --update`
+  Update the working directory with the latest sources (needs a working SSH connection for all sources except OpenRepos)

+`-f, --force`
+  skip some safety checks

 `-p, --publish-ssh`
-  Publish and install patch on your device via ssh
+  Publish and install patch on your device via SSH

 `-Po, --publish-openrepos`
-  Wizard for publishing in OpenRepos
+  Wizard for publishing in OpenRepos.
+  (When given 'latest' as argument to `-Po`, the wizard will provide info for updating the entry.)

 `-Pm, --publish-patchmanager`
-  Wizard for publishing in PM's online catalogue
+  Wizard for publishing in PM's online catalogue.
+(See -Po for more details.)

+`-S, --optimize-screenshots [ROUNDS]`
+  Optimize PNG screenshot files of the current project.
+Optionally specify number of processing rounds for best result (default: 1).

+### Debug Options
+`-g, --use-git-apply`
+  Use git-apply(1) instead of patch(1) for applying the patch (see `-i` and `-u`)

+`-eC, --export-config`
+  Export CONFIG template

+`-eL, --export-license`
+  Export COPYING template

+`-eG, --export-gitignore`
+  Export .gitignore template

+`-eI, --export-icon`
+  Export OpenRepos icon template

+`-eJ, --export-json`
+  Export patch.json template

+`-eS, --export-spec`
+  Export RPM spec-file template

 ### General Information
 `-h, --help`